andis-sprinkis/swayscale/README.md

 This repository is not a library, so just copy and modify these files to suit your needs.

-## Limitations

-The scaled windows of an application are contained inside a single Sway instance window with the display scale applied.
-So are the other application windows spawned from the said application.

 ## Usage

 To launch application `ddd` at the display scale multiplied by `1.35`: